percona/k8spg-docs/docs/options.md

         work_mem: 2MB
 ```

-Please note that configuration changes are automatically applied to the running instances without validation, so having an invalid config can make the cluster unavailable.
+Please note that configuration changes are automatically applied to the running instances
+without validation, so having an invalid config can make the cluster unavailable.
+Also, some options can't be applied dynamically, but require restarting PosgreSQL to be applied.